BloomBooks/BloomDesktop/ReadMe.md

 # **License**

 Bloom is open source, using the [MIT License](http://sil.mit-license.org).
+It is Copyright SIL International.

 # Development Process